Furtif/rotomina/readme.md

 # Rotomina

-A web-based management and monitoring tool for Pokemon GO devices with MITM and PlayIntegrityFix support.
+A web-based management and monitoring tool for Android devices with MITM and PlayIntegrityFix support.

 ![Rotomina Dashboard](screenshots/dashboard.png)